 1. Bloxels Build Your Own Video Game

-Bloxels by Mattel is one of the coolest new toys of the year, and we’re not just talking about the STEM toy category.
+Bloxels by Mattel was one of the coolest new toys of last year, and we’re not just talking about the STEM toy category.
 It’s a pretty unique concept — kids will get to build their own basic video games by creating bloxels (think pixels) on a board, scanning it with their phone/tablet’s camera, and then seeing their ideas come to life in video game form.
 They’ll start with building their basic level design, then they’ll build a character, and then they’ll be able to play as that character using the companion app on their smartphone.
 It’s a truly incredible and fun toy to play with, and with it, they’ll learn the basics of coding.

 Price: $38.49 (23 percent off MSRP)

 2. Scientific Explorer Magic Science for Wizards Only Kit